 Image Source: Klear

-Nano-influencers are not professional influencers.
+Nano-influencers are not professional influencers, like many macro-influencers and micro-influencers are.
 Some will even accept free samples in exchange for a post.
+How's that for cost-effective?

-Nano-influencers have 10X higher engagement on Instagram when compared to other influencers.
+Nano-influencers have 10X higher engagement rate of Instagram users when compared to other influencers, such as micro-influencers.

 Image Source: SocialPubli